Abortion in Nebraska: Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state increased by one, going from eight in 1982 to nine in 1992.
 In 2014, there were three abortion clinics in the state.
 That year, 97% of the counties in the state did not have an abortion clinic.
 That year, 41% of women in the state aged 15 – 44 lived in a county without an abortion clinic.
 In 2017, there were two Planned Parenthood clinics in a state with a population of 420,419 women aged 15 – 49 of which two offered abortion services.

 Statistics

 In the period between 1972 and 1974, there were no recorded illegal abortion death in the state.
 In 1990, 175,000 women in the state faced the risk of an unintended pregnancy.
 Public opinion on abortion is divided.
 In 2014, 50% of adults said in a poll by the Pew Research Center that abortion should be legal while 46% believed it should be illegal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.6 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 At a protest at the Nebraska Capitol in Lincoln, more than 350 people participated.
 Former state Sen. Brenda Council was among those taking part.

+Following the overturn of Roe v.
+Wade on June 24, 2022, hundreds of abortion rights protesters rallied in Memorial Park in Omaha, Nebraska.

+In Lincoln, Nebraska on February 1, 2023, about 300 abortion rights protesters rallied against a proposed abortion ban at the Nebraska State Capitol.
+On May 19, 2023, 6 people were arrested after abortion rights and LGBTQ rights protesters flooded the Nebraska State Capitol following the state legislature's passing of a bill banning abortion after 12 weeks and banning gender-affirming care for minors.

 Anti-abortion views and activities

+Views

+The non-partisan organization Nebraska Right to Life's ultimate stated goal is "to restore legal protection to innocent human life."
+At the same time, the president of the organization, Sandy Danek, has said that women who obtain abortions are themselves victims, stating, "We do not support any measures seeking to criminalize or punish a woman."

+Abolish Abortion Nebraska has expressed that the state has "neglected justice" and "must repent," asserting that the same laws that protect the lives of born people should also protect human beings in the womb.
+They refer to the Bible and to Nebraska's state motto: "Equality before the law."